graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-payload-errors.md

+---
+path: '/rules/mutation-payload-errors'
-### 6.6.4.
-In the mutation response, return the errors field with typed user errors.
+title: '6.6.4.
+In the mutation response, return the errors field with typed user errors.'
+---

 In the resolver, you can throw the exhibition, and then the error flies to the global level, but you can not do so for the following reasons: